avophile/LUT_FullStack_2021_Doug_Locklin/Learning diary.md

 ## What is MongoDB? <a name="#mongodb"></a>
 [back to contents](#top2)

 MongoDB is a NoSQL (Not only SQL) database.
 Databases like SQL, Oracle, etc. are relational databases with strict data models.
-MongoDB stores data is collections of documents in BSON which that resembles JSON objects key:value pairs.
-Every document has a uique object ID.
+MongoDB stores data in collections of documents in BSON which that resembles JSON objects key:value pairs.
+Every document has a unique object ID.

 ## Advantages of MongoDB <a name="advantages2"></a>
 [back to top](#top2)